 (a) Withdrawal Policy.
 An attorney who has appeared in a case or adversary proceeding, other than for the limited purpose of receiving notices, must obtain permission from the Bankruptcy Court to withdraw as counsel, unless substitute counsel has made an appearance for that party.
 Counsel may make a fee arrangement limiting the services to be performed without the payment of additional fees, but the failure of the client, including a debtor, to comply with the fee arrangement is merely a ground to seek withdrawal and not a basis on which the attorney may refuse to render services.
 Counsel will not ordinarily be allowed to withdraw if withdrawal would delay the progress of an adversary proceeding or contested matter.

 (b) Withdrawal Procedure.
-An attorney desiring to withdraw as counsel shall comply with the following procedure:
+An attorney desiring to withdraw as counsel must comply with the following procedure:

-(1) The attorney shall give 14 days’ notice to the client of the attorney’s intention to request permission to withdraw.
-Such notice shall be served on the client personally or by U.S. Mail at the client’s last known address and shall contain at least the following:
+(1) The attorney must give fourteen days’ notice to the client of the attorney’s intention to request permission to withdraw.
+Such notice must be served on the client personally or by U.S. Mail at the client’s last known address and must contain at least the following:

 (A) That the attorney wishes to withdraw and intends to file a motion to withdraw;

 (B) The style of the case(s), adversary proceeding(s), and contested matter(s) in which counsel seeks to withdraw; for each, the name(s) address(es), telephone number(s), and e-mail address of opposing counsel; and the address and telephone number of the Bankruptcy Clerk.

 (C) That the Bankruptcy Court retains jurisdiction of the matters;

 (D) That, if the attorney’s withdrawal is permitted: